January 11, 2021 – A series of shut downs, and FBI warnings

 There is some concern that Trump will try to seek revenge against those House GOP who voted for impeachment.
 McConnell still seems to be supportive but has no plan to call the Senate back into session before January 19.
 The Impeachment Management Team may now want to wait until after January 20 so the Biden/Harris inauguration is not overshadowed by this trial.
 Pelosi will ultimately determine the date when the articles are formally delivered to the Senate.

-NYC severs contracts with the Trump Organization for its operation of the ice rink and carousel in Central Park, and golf courses near the city, which nets Trump about $17 million/year.
+NYC severs contracts with the Trump Organization for its operation of the ice rink and carousel in Central Park, and golf courses near the city, which nets the Trump organization about $17 million/year.
 Amazon and Microsoft join the list of corporations withholding PAC donations to legislators who contested the January 6 Electoral College certification, which now includes Goldman Sachs, Coke, Ford, America Express, Morgan Chase and AT&T. The Dow Jones drops 6.3% and erases all of Trump’s economic gains.

 January 14, 2021 – DC Clamps Down